Earn a Radiologic Technology Degree

 Taking your first step toward a better future is easy with Newman University.

 In addition to a college GPA of 2.75 or better, applicants must have completed or be currently enrolled in the following college courses (or equivalent) before applying to the Radiologic Technology Program.
-If currently enrolled, they must be completed by the start of the summer semester (June).
+If currently enrolled, they must be completed by the end of the Spring semester prior to entering into the Program starting in the Fall.

 - Human Anatomy and Physiology (with lab)